 To navigate to the AWS Compliance Reports page, select AWS > Compliance Reports in the Lacework Console.
 The following drop-downs control the output displayed in the compliance report page:

 - Report Date

-The Report Type drop-down controls the type of report or benchmark to report on such as the CIS Benchmark and S3 Report, the HIPAA Report, the PCI DSS Report or the SOC 2 Report.
+The Report Type drop-down controls the type of report or benchmark to report on such as the CIS Benchmark and S3 Report, the HIPAA Report, the NIST 800-53 Rev4 Report, the PCI DSS Report or the SOC 2 Report.

 The Account drop-down and text field controls the account to report on.
 You can use the Account drop-down to select a specific account or you can start entering text in this field to start immediately searching by account number or account alias.